sonata-project/ecommerce/docs/reference/bundles/invoice.rst

 The InvoiceBundle manages everything related to the invoices: it basically implements the Invoice components by offering DB entities, and an Admin page to view the invoices in the BO.
 It also offers the possibility to view a generated Invoice from the front office with a specific template.

 The Invoice generation, however, is not processed by this specific bundle, but by the PaymentBundle, as are all other entity transformations.

+You may get more details about the architecture here: :doc:`../architecture/invoice`.

 Configuration
 =============